spxtr/os/readme.md

 * Missing files currently halt the program.
   * Missing scenery should be replaced with a placeholder or nothing at all.
   * Missing textures should use a default.
-* Make sure we're loading the appropriate version of files where we have both `.png` and `.bmp`.
-* Some scenery are incorrectly scaled.
-It might be due to loading the wrong version.
-See the trees on the sides of `ctf_Ash` for an example.
 * Look around with the mouse, zoom with the scrollwheel.
 * View colliders, spawnpoints, and waypoints.
 * Save screenshots.